7 Healthy Foods That Are Actually Frauds

 Stores and franchises commonly use fruit juice, yogurt, or sherbet as key ingredients in smoothies.
 The flavors can be great, but the nutrition goes down because that bump in flavor is packed with sugar and calories.
 A smoothie made from a common franchise may contain 400-600 calories and won’t fill you up like a meal would.

 There you have it—seven foods that commonly deceive.
 Now you can see through the charade and make an extra effort to keep your nutrition balanced.
-Check out other healthy living articles here.
+While you're here, check out our other healthy living articles.

 SelectHealth may link to other websites for your convenience.
 SelectHealth does not expressly or implicitly recommend or endorse the views, opinions, specific services, or products referenced at other websites linked to the SelectHealth site, unless explicitly stated.